chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The test file was created before the new action, setting flag, and plugin.xml registration existed.", "PROJECT NOTE": "Action IDs in this repo are registered in plugin.xml and referenced by performEditorAction; ensure the ID matches exactly.", "NEW INSTRUCTION": "WHEN creating tests referencing a new action id THEN implement action and register id in plugin.xml first"
 }

+[2025-12-22 23:22] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "Gradle :compileKotlin",
+    "ERROR": "Unresolved reference 'isTypedDict' during compile",
+    "ROOT CAUSE": "The code calls isTypedDict, which is not defined or imported in this SDK.", "PROJECT NOTE": "Update src/main/kotlin/.../intention/parameterobject/PyInlineParameterObjectProcessor.kt (~line 137) to use an existing Python typing API (e.g., PyTypedDictType check or a util like PyTypingTypeChecker/PyTypedDictUtil) or implement a local helper; ensure proper imports.", "NEW INSTRUCTION": "WHEN compileKotlin reports unresolved reference 'isTypedDict' THEN replace with available SDK typing check or implement helper"
+}